 Strategic Planning for Next Steps

-Taking your vision from the bird’s-eye view to the details of actually making substantive changes requires a strategic planning process.
-A strategic plan helps determine the actions, resources, and benchmarks required for you to reach your goals.
+Taking your vision from high-level to detailed requires a strategic planning process.
+A strategic plan determines the actions, resources, and benchmarks required to reach your goals.
 Strategic planning should involve the top members of the management team, the director’s direct supervisor, and other key district administrators, depending on the size of the district and the makeup of its administration.
-Our strategic template sample identifies the areas where next steps are to be taken and lays out the challenges, known resources, and specific actions, along with the parties responsible for those actions and a timeline for each action.
-When utilizing strategic planning, it’s highly advisable to conduct follow-up reviews at regular intervals.
-Here is a Strategic Planning Worksheet Sample.
+Our Strategic Planning Worksheet Sample identifies next steps and lays out the challenges, known resources, and specific actions, along with the parties responsible and a timeline for each action.
+When strategic planning, it’s highly advisable to conduct follow-up reviews at regular intervals.

 From the Blog